godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

 There are several drawbacks when using this approach of MVVM with separate LiveData objects:

-- It is hard to know at a single point in time, what the UI should look like, if there are multiple LiveData objects that change the state of the screen.
+- It is hard to know at a single point in time, what the UI should look like if there are multiple LiveData objects that change the state of the screen.
 - There is no single snapshot to be able to recreate the UI from easily.
 - This also then begs the question, are we handling all the potential cases here?